Towards the Training of Deeper Predictive Coding Neural Networks: Introduction

 In recent years, researchers have devoted significant effort to scaling up the deployment of energy-based models.
-Two recent works have also carefully benchmarked multiple variations of the usual learning algorithms by using the Hopfield energy function \citep{scellier2024energy}, and the predictive coding energy \citep{pinchetti2024benchmarking}, showing that this class of models is able to perform as well as standard deep learning models trained with backpropagation when it comes to training shallow models, with a maximum of five or seven layers.
-This result, however, does not translate to the case of deeper models, where we observe a significant degradation of performance.
-As most of the successes of modern deep learning rely on very deep architectures, understanding and addressing the causes of this degradation is then of vital importance if we aim to train large-scale predictive coding networks.
+Two recent works have benchmarked multiple variants of common learning algorithms using the Hopfield energy function \citep{scellier2024energy} and the predictive coding energy \citep{pinchetti2024benchmarking}, showing that this class of models can match the performance of standard deep learning when training relatively shallow networks of up to five or seven layers.
+However, this success does not extend to deeper architectures, where performance degrades substantially.
+Notably, the degradation is even more severe in predictive coding implementations of residual networks, which perform worse than equally deep models without skip connections.
+Since the major advances of modern deep learning rely on very deep architectures with residual connections, understanding and overcoming these limitations is a critical step toward scaling predictive coding networks to the regimes where deep learning has been most successful.

+To understand the poor scalability of predictive coding networks, it is instructive to examine how energy propagates across depth.
 It has recently been shown that in a three-layer model, the energy concentrated in a layer can be up to an order of magnitude larger than the energy concentrated in the layer before \citep{pinchetti2024benchmarking}.
 While such shallow models can still achieve good test accuracies, we conjecture that this 'energy imbalance' becomes a critical bottleneck in deeper architectures, leading to performance degradation in a way that is conceptually similar to the \emph{vanishing gradient} problem \citep{hochreiter1998vanishing}.
-More precisely, this imbalance prevents the effective propagation of energy --- and crucially, the associated error information --- from the output layer back to the early layers, creating two problems: first, it prevents the model from fully leveraging its depth, as early layers receive insufficient error signals for effective training; second, latent states may diverge substantially from their forward pass values, due to the excessive energy in later layers, thereby resulting in sub-optimal weight updates.
+More precisely, this imbalance prevents the effective propagation of energy — and crucially, the associated error information — from the output layer back to the early layers, creating two problems: first, it prevents the model from fully leveraging its depth, as early layers receive insufficient error signals for effective training; second, latent states may diverge substantially from their forward pass values due to the excessive energy in later layers.